Transportation in South Bend, Indiana: Intercity Bus Service

 Greyhound busses operated out of the airport until 2019, when they relocated to a leased portion of the South Street Station.

 Aviation

-South Bend International Airport (SBN) is the city’s main airfield.
+South Bend International Airport (SBN) is the city's main airfield.
 It has three operational runways, and served nearly 420,000 passengers and 23.4 million pounds of cargo in 2019.
 Most passengers use the airport as a shuttle service to larger airports such as Chicago O’Hare International Airport, which services more destinations.
-Federal Express transports millions of pounds of cargo each year to their largest hub in the world, Memphis, Tennessee, as well as Indianapolis, Indiana and Fort Wayne, Indiana.
+FedEx transports millions of pounds of cargo each year to their largest hub in the world, Memphis, Tennessee, as well as Indianapolis, Indiana and Fort Wayne, Indiana.
 From 2001 to 2014, it was known as “South Bend Regional Airport.”
 It welcomed its first international commercial flight in 2019.
 On the Boeing 747 aircraft was the Liverpool Football Club, arriving for a match against the University of Notre Dame.

 Cycling

 Former Mayor of South Bend, Indiana and incumbent Secretary of Transportation under the Biden administration, Pete Buttigieg implemented a plan to encourage commuting by bike.
 This included the implementation of many bike lanes in downtown South Bend.
 The city has been rated as one of the most bike friendliest places in the U.S Lime once had a large presence in South Bend, however, the company announced in 2019 that it would be departing from the city.
 This was a surprise to residents because many depend on the ride sharing system as their only formal mode of transport.
 In 2018, the company reported a total of 293,000 rides on its bicycles and electric scooters.